Wednesday, May 31, 2006

 Below is the view of Tony Juniper, Director of environmentalist pressure group Friends of the Earth, which I received in an email today from The Backbencher.

-"Many people believed the energy review to be a sham: a cosmetic exercise setup to frame the PM's personal preference for new nuclear stations as a respectable and carefully thought through choice.
+What makes me think that's going to be one hell of a long wait?"Many people believed the energy review to be a sham: a cosmetic exercise setup to frame the PM's personal preference for new nuclear stations as a respectable and carefully thought through choice.
 This impression would be conveyed, the cynics suggested, by going through the motions of analysing information from different stake holders and giving the impression of having engaged in an open and fair discussion with all the different interests and

-"The theory that the energy review was an elaborate and expensive sham has just been proved correct.
+issues."The theory that the energy review was an elaborate and expensive sham has just been proved correct.

 "Before the analysis is complete, Tony Blair has announced its conclusion.
 And guess what?
 It's the answer the cynics said he would come up with: that we need a new generation of nuclear power stations.
 The PM claims to have seen a draft of the energy review - though no one else has - and apparently made up his mind on the strength of it.